Cubs vs. Diamondbacks Player Props Betting Odds

 Bellinger Stats

-- Bellinger has recorded 135 hits with 24 doubles, a triple, 24 home runs and 32 walks.
-He has driven in 86 runs with 19 stolen bases.
+- Bellinger has collected 137 hits with 24 doubles, a triple, 24 home runs and 32 walks.
+He has driven in 88 runs with 20 stolen bases.

 Bellinger Recent Games